MarcusKoe/SolderStation-ext/README.md

 # SolderStation-ext
 SolderStation for Weller RT tips, with nice features.

-Based on schematics from https://github.com/ConnyCola/SolderingStation
+Based on schematics and software from https://github.com/ConnyCola/SolderingStation

 Software 95% rewritten